AndreaSuckro/acts_thesis/README.md

 # acts_thesis
-The master thesis belonging to the acts project.
+The master thesis belonging to the acts project, which can be found [here](https://github.com/AndreaSuckro/acts).